mikependon/RepoDB/RepoDb.Wiki/Batch Operations vs Bulk Operations.md

 #### Preparation

 Before executing the *DbCommand* object, the `Prepare()` method is being called to pre-define the execution against the database.
-In the case of *SQL Server*, create an *Execution-Plan* in advance.
+In the case of *SQL Server*, it creates an *Execution-Plan* in advance.

 #### Batch execution

-The generated *packed statements* is being executed against the database once.
+The generated *packed statements* is being executed against the database only once.
 Though in reality, *RepoDb* is also batching due to the fact that *ADO.NET* is limited only to *2100 parameters*.
-Also, through this batches, the caller is able to define the *best* batch number based on the situation and scenario (ie: *Number of Columns*, *Network Latency*, etc).
+Also, through these batches, the caller is able to define the *best* batch number based on the situations and scenarios (ie: *Number of Columns*, *Network Latency*, etc).

 --------